 More unique side dishes

 - dash ground ginger

-- Insert steamer basked into a medium pot with a tight-fitting lid.
+- Steam the carrots.
+Insert steamer basked into a medium pot with a tight-fitting lid.
 Add 2-3 inches of water.
 Put the carrots in the steamer basket, cover and bring to a boil.
 Reduce heat to a simmer and steam for 10 minutes or until carrots are tender.

-- While the carrots are cooking, add the lime zest, garlic, ginger and cilantro in a small bowl.
+- Make the gremolata.
+While the carrots are cooking, add the lime zest, garlic, ginger and cilantro in a small bowl.
 Mix until combined.

-- Just before carrots are done, melt butter in a medium skillet over medium heat.
+- Finish the dish.
+Just before carrots are done, melt butter in a medium skillet over medium heat.
 Add the carrots and swirl in the butter.
 Add lime juice and salt; cook for 1 minute.
 Add the gremolata, stir to coat.
 Remove from pan and serve immediately.

 This post was originally published in January 2015.
 It was updated in February 2021 with some new information.
 No changes were made to the original recipe.